Principal Researchers

 Carl Conetta

 Carl ConettaCarl Conetta is a founding co-director of the Project on Defense Alternatives.
-Formerly he was a Research Fellow at the Institute for Defense and Disarmament Studies and served for three years as editor of Defense and Disarmament News.
-He also has served as a consulting analyst for the Council on Foreign Relations, US House Armed Services Committee, and the American Academy of Arts and Sciences.
+Formerly, he was a Research Fellow at the Institute for Defense and Disarmament Studies and served for three years as editor of Defense and Disarmament News.
+He has also served as a consulting analyst for the Council on Foreign Relations, the US House Armed Services Committee, and the American Academy of Arts and Sciences.

-His commentary has appeared in numerous newspapers including the Washington Post, Boston Globe, and Christian Science Monitor.
-And he has been a commentator on ABC-TV, Al Jazeera, BBC, CBS-TV, CNN, Fox News, the History Channel, Canadian television (CBC), the BBC, Voice of America, National Public Radio, and the ABC and CBS radio networks, among others.
+His commentary has appeared in numerous newspapers, including The Washington Post, The Boston Globe, and The Christian Science Monitor.
+He has been a commentator on ABC-TV, Al Jazeera, BBC, CBS-TV, CNN, Fox News, the History Channel, Canadian television (CBC), Voice of America, National Public Radio, and the ABC and CBS radio networks, among others.

 Mr. Conetta has made presentations before the US Commission for Fiscal Responsibility, the Joint Select Committee on Deficit Reduction, the House Armed Services Committee and House Committee on Oversight and Government Reform, the US DoD Cost Analysis Symposium, the National Defense University, US Army War College, Joint Forces Staff College, the Naval War College, various congressional research agencies, the White House Office of Management and the Budget, and the UN Institute for Disarmament Research.